 I really wanted to get familiar with the new iPhone before I started to write a review.
 By the time this will be posted it will probably be about a month.
 I was lucky enough to get my iPhone X the day of the launch.
 The only reason for that was because I got up extremely early pre order morning and was one of the first to order one.
 Getting my iPhone on launch day is actually something that I never had before, this was my very first time!
 Usually I got it 2-3 weeks after but now I was one of the first.
 What did I buy?
 I bought the iPhone X in Space Gray (Also really like the Silver but everyone has the silver… 😉) with 256GB’s of storage.
 My previous iPhone was a 128 model that had 29GB’s free so I couldn’t buy the 64GB model.
 So, a 256.
 Which costs, in Belgium: 1329 euro’s.
 (That is 1.538,37 US dollars 😳) Yes, that hurts.
 But, I was already prepared since the rumours of a high price had been floating around for about 1 month before the Keynote.
 I am going to break down this review in a few sections.
-First let’s talk about the thing you’ll notice first, no not ‘the notch’ the OLED, Super Retina Display.
+First let’s talk about the thing you’ll notice first, the OLED, Super Retina Display.

 5.85 inch Super Retina Display

 OLED displays have been in smartphones for quite a while now and they are clearly the future.
 What are the advantages of an OLED display?
 They are much thinner, much lighter and they don’t need a bezel providing a rimless edge-to-edge design.
 OLED displays can be made flexible and into curved screens, plus they have a very fast response time and better viewing angles.
 So it was only fitting that Apple chose OLED for the new iPhone X. When Apple introduced that they put an OLED display in their new phone immediately people started talking bullshit.